Metro - Roast Dinner

 Here at Greene King, we’re passionate about crafting tried-and-tested pub classics with outstanding flavour and quality in every bite.
 So, whether you’re out for lunch with the family, dinner with that special someone, or a catch-up with friends, you can’t go wrong with some classic pub grub.
 The best part?
 You’re never too far from a Greene King pub!

-Find a pub near you
+Find a pub for food near you